HPCguy/Squint/README.md

 is where you will learn the most about the AMaCC compiler that was used as a starting point for this work.

-## Example
+## Compilation time and features
-The following time command uses the mc compiler to JIT compile an optimized verison of the mc compiler, using an external optimizer linked as a shared object library, and then that optimized JIT complier is used to JIT compile an optimized version of Sieve of Eratosthenes (again using a shared object optimizer), and then the sieve benchmark is JIT executed.
+The following time command uses the mc compiler to JIT compile an optimized verison of the mc compiler, using an external optimizer linked as a shared object library, and then runs that optimized JIT complier to  then JIT compile an optimized version of Sieve of Eratosthenes (again using a shared object optimizer), and then the sieve benchmark is JIT executed.
 The time shown is the time it takes to do everything in this paragraph, sieving 8388608 values using three different